 By virtue of using a school computer, network, or online tool the students and parents of the organization agree to abide by the organization's acceptable use policy.
-This policy will be sent home annually.
+This policy is included in the registration packet.
 If a parent wishes to opt out of accepting this policy, they should notify the school in writing, and access to all school electronic resources will be denied for the individual student.